aws-ia/terraform-aws-eks-blueprints/examples/single-sign-on/okta/README.md

 # Okta Single Sign-On for Amazon EKS Cluster

-These example demonstrates how to deploy an Amazon EKS cluster that is deployed on the AWS Cloud, integrated with Okta as an the Identity Provider (IdP) for Single Sign-On (SSO) authentication.
-The authorization configuration layer still being done using Kubernetes Role-based access control (RBAC).
-By the this time we have integration with the following IdPs.
+This example demonstrates how to deploy an Amazon EKS cluster that is deployed on the AWS Cloud, integrated with Okta as an the Identity Provider (IdP) for Single Sign-On (SSO) authentication.
+The configuration for authorization is done using Kubernetes Role-based access control (RBAC).

 ## Prerequisites: